 - Tanfield Mark Tracking System - This project involves empowering students in a local school to simulate changes to their coursework marks and see how it effects their overall course grades.
 The project was looking at how students simulations related to teacher set target grades and actual attainment.

 For all my supervisions, I use the Computer Lab's otter supervision management tool for booking and distributing work.
 If any of my supervisees require any extra help or information please feel free to contact me.
-My availability for meetings can be found here.
+My availability for meetings can be found in my calendar.

 Dr Stephen Cummins